atrishmanm/COA_Tools/README.md

 This tool is designed with education in mind:
 - **8086 Processor Simulation**: Learn real microprocessor architecture and stack operations
+- **Signed Number Representations**: Master all three methods (Sign-Magnitude, 1's Complement, 2's Complement)
-- **Shows conversion steps**: Better understanding of number system transformations
+- **Shows conversion steps**: Better understanding of number system transformations and signed arithmetic
 - **Stack-based computing**: Understand how processors manage memory and arithmetic
 - **Register management**: Learn how CPUs use registers for temporary storage
-- **Assembly language preparation**: Practice concepts used in 8086 assembly programming
+- **Assembly language preparation**: Practice concepts used in 8086 assembly programming and signed operations
-- **Validates inputs**: Helpful error messages with stack protection mechanisms
+- **Validates inputs**: Helpful error messages with stack protection mechanisms and range validation
-- **Provides reference materials**: ASCII table and step-by-step operation guides
+- **Provides reference materials**: ASCII table, complement comparisons, and step-by-step operation guides
-- **Explains the logic**: Behind each operation and processor behavior
+- **Explains the logic**: Behind each operation, processor behavior, and why 2's complement is industry standard
 - **Suitable for all levels**: Both beginners and advanced computer science students

 ## 🤝 Contributing